WinterAxis/ESV-MD-Bible/The_Bible_esv/60_1_Peter/1_Pet_5.md

 She who is at Babylon, who is likewise chosen, sends you greetings, and so does Mark, my son.

 ###### 14
 Greet one another with the kiss of love.
-Peace to all of you who are in Christ. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+Peace to all of you who are in Christ.

 ***